 You may submit digital samples, physical plant samples or a combination of both to the Plant Disease Clinic.
 Both plant and digital samples should be submitted to the Plant Disease Clinic through your local Virginia Cooperative Extension (VCE) office.
 There is a $35 fee (effective 10/1/21) for submitting a sample (digital and/or physical) to the Plant Disease Clinic.
+A sample should represent a single problem.
 If your local VCE agent can diagnose the problem at the county level, no charge will be incurred.
 Your local VCE office can provide instructions on how to pay the fee.

 The charge for in-state samples for sample diagnosis (whether digital, physical or a combination) is $35.00, which must be pre-paid before submitting a sample to the Plant Disease Clinic.
 Payment must be made by one of these two options: 1) credit card through your local VCE office’s Destiny One payment website OR 2) by cash or check at your local VCE office.
 Note: The Plant Disease Clinic does not accept cash or check payment.
 Your local VCE office can provide details on paying via the VCE office’s Destiny One payment website.

 For plant disease diagnosis or identification of non-weedy plant samples the Plant Disease Diagnostic Form (Pub #450-097) must be completed and included with the sample; your local VCE office can provide the form to you.
 It can be electronically filled OR printed and completed as a hardcopy.
 Refer to more details in the “Completing the Plant Disease Diagnostic Form” section below.